pip-services/pip-services-docs/content/en/dart/commons/refer/references.md

 #### getRequired
 Gets all component references that match a specified locator.
 At least one component reference must be present.
-If it doesn't the method throws an error.
+If it doesn't, the method throws an error.
-Throws a [ReferenceException](../reference_exception) when no references found.
+Throws a [ReferenceException](../reference_exception) when no were references found.

 > List\<T\> getRequired\<T\>(locator)